JuliaPOMDP/POMDPs.jl/docs/src/concepts.md

 explicit definition is often not required), and `O` is defined by implementing [`observation`](@ref) if the [*explicit*](@ref defining_pomdps) interface is used or [`gen`](@ref) if the [*generative*](@ref defining_pomdps) interface is used.

-POMDPs.jl can also be extended to accommodate POMDP-like problem classes with expanded [dynamic decision networks](@ref Dynamic-Decision-Networks), such as constrained or factored POMDPs, and it contains functions for defining optional problem behavior such as a [discount factor](@ref Discount-Factor) or a set of [terminal states](@ref Terminal-States).
+POMDPs.jl contains additional functions for defining optional problem behavior such as a [discount factor](@ref Discount-Factor) or a set of [terminal states](@ref Terminal-States).

 More information can be found in the [Defining POMDPs](@ref defining_pomdps) section.